Plant Biology Ph.D.

 Requirements for Admission to Graduate Studies for the Degree of Doctor of Philosophy

 A bachelor's or master's degree in Biology, Chemistry, or a related field

 All students must successfully complete a total of 75 credits, including a minimum of 30 credits of program-related course work and 20 credits of dissertation research.
 First-year students participate in at least two rotations in research laboratories before committing to one laboratory for completion of dissertation research.
 Satisfactory completion of the written and oral components of a comprehensive examination are required for advancement to candidacy.
 A student’s Ph.D. degree is culminated by satisfactory completion of a dissertation, a public seminar, and a private defense with their studies committee.
 In addition to research, all students must participate in a minimum of two courses of supervised teaching.

 A written and oral examination is completed by end of the student's second year in the program.
 The examination requirements can be met in two different ways:

 - The written exam consists of questions from each of the student's committee members, and after successful completion an oral exam is scheduled.

-- The written exam takes the form of a grant proposal, and then the oral exam starts out focusing on the proposal and then broadens out to be more complete.
+- The written exam takes the form of a grant proposal; the oral exam starts out focusing on the proposal and then broadens out to be more comprehensive.

 Requirements for Advancement to Candidacy for the Degree of Doctor of Philosophy